 (h) Good, because pure water supply will improve the health of people.

-(j) Good, because it helped in worldwide communication process.
+(j) Good, because it helped in the worldwide communication process.

 Q 12.
 India has an ancient and unbroken history of great scholars in